vcarluer/saber/README.md

 No need of bookmarks, internet is alive, search again with google
 No need of storage access, services are online now
 No need of plugin, Html5 in da place
-No need of localisation, you can enter it in exchange of some privacy and a zero parameter browser
+No need of localisation, you can enter it in exchange of some privacy, performance and a zero parameter browser
 No need of forward button, click again on that hyperlink if you are not a red fish
 No need of parameters, just browse